Ryah/sillytavern-DeepLore-Enhanced/README.md

 See [Wiki: Pipeline](https://github.com/pixelnull/sillytavern-DeepLore-Enhanced/wiki/Pipeline) for the full technical breakdown.

 > **Do NOT run both [DeepLore](https://github.com/pixelnull/sillytavern-DeepLore) and DeepLore Enhanced.** They are the same extension family.
-DeepLore is the stable keyword-only version.
-Enhanced is a superset that adds AI search and advanced features.
-Pick one.
+DeepLore is the stable keyword-only version, but is now depreciated.
+DeepLore Enhanced, this extension, is a superset that adds AI search and advanced features.
+Use this one.

 ---